Satisfraction/html-css-js-magic/Footer/README.md

 ## Structure

-The footer is structured as follows:
+The footer is structured as follows

     - The heading is displayed using the <h1> element and is centered within the footer.
     - The navigation links are contained within a <nav> element and displayed as an unordered list (<ul>) with list items (<li>).
 Each - link is represented by an anchor (<a>) element.